Head of Programmes

 Hello Hello!
-Alight is recruiting a Head of Programmes for our program in Rwanda.
-So you’re interested in joining us?
-Welcome, we’re happy you’re here.
+Alight is recruiting a Head of Programmes for their program in Uganda.
+So, you’re interested in joining Alight?
+Welcome, they’re happy you’re here.

-This year, American Refugee Committee became Alight.
-We’re the same organization with the same people doing the same critical work – providing health care and clean water, shelter, protection, and economic opportunity to more than 3.5 million people in 17 countries each year.
-But in solidarity with the people we serve who are too often defined by a single dark moment in their lives, we’re dropping the label ‘refugee.’
+Last year, American Refugee Committee became Alight. they’re the same organization with the same people doing the same critical work – providing health care and clean water, shelter, protection, and economic opportunity to more than 3.5 million people in 17 countries each year.
+But in solidarity with the people they serve who are too often defined by a single dark moment in their lives, they’re dropping the label ‘refugee.’

 A team with deep experience in co-designing solutions that create new value around the world.
-We know we need to always be better, and we believe in the power and abundance of everyday people, everywhere, to change the world with us.
+They know they need to always be better, and they believe in the power and abundance of everyday people, everywhere, to change the world with Alight.

-A culture of radical accountability to our customers –as we help build a meaningful life for and with the displaced, we ask them what they want and then deliver on it.
+A culture of radical accountability to their customers –as they help build a meaningful life for and with the displaced, they ask them what they want and then deliver on it.

 An organization that refuses to settle for anything less than delivering human-worthy services.